Jasper Pan

 WORKING PAPERS

-2. Do “MEASURES” of Bank Diversification Measure Up? (with Profs.
-Priyank Gandhi and Darius Palia)
+1. Do “MEASURES” of Bank Diversification Measure Up? (with Priyank Gandhi and Darius Palia)

 We analyze the effectiveness of several widely-used measures of bank business segment diversification in capturing the ‘diversification effect’, i.e., the ability of the measure to explain variation in idiosyncratic risk over time and across banks.
 Portfolio theory suggests that bank business segment diversification is negatively correlated with idiosyncratic risk (especially if income from these segments is imperfectly or negatively correlated with each other).
 We find that several commonly used measures of bank business segment diversification are either poorly or positively correlated with idiosyncratic risk, suggesting that they are inaccurate or misleading indicators of bank business segment diversification.
 We instead propose an ‘Entropy’ measure that accounts for both the number of businesses segments that a bank operates in as well as the proportion of banks’ incomes from the business segments.
 In horseraces Entropy performs significantly better in capturing the diversification effect and thus measuring the degree of bank diversification.

-Presented at: The 2024 Sydney Banking and Financial Stability Conference, Rutgers Business School (Finance and Economics Department), Sacred Heart University (Jack Welch College of Business and Technology), Pacific Basin Finance, Economics, Accounting and Management Conference, American Finance Association Committee on Racial Diversity Workshop
+Presented/Scheduled: 2025 Eastern Finance Association Conference, 2024 Sydney Banking and Financial Stability Conference, Rutgers Business School, Sacred Heart University, Pacific Basin Finance, Economics, Accounting and Management Conference, American Finance Association Committee on Racial Diversity Workshop

 WORK IN PROGRESS

-3. Measuring the Cost of Capital for Banks (with Profs.
-Priyank Gandhi and Darius Palia)
+3. Measuring the Cost of Capital for Banks (with Priyank Gandhi and Darius Palia)

 The existing banking literature lacks consensus on the optimal metric for assessing banks’ cost of capital, despite its frequent use of the Capital Asset Pricing Model (CAPM), which fails to explain significant variations in expected returns.
 Our study addresses this gap by systematically comparing various metrics and proposing a more effective one, enabling us to revisit the low-risk anomaly in bank stock returns where banks with lower leverage exhibit higher returns.
 Furthermore, we reassess the impact of the Dodd-Frank Act’s Volcker Rule on banks’ cost of capital.